 Witch Finger grapes were grown to be table grapes, enjoyed fresh out of hand.
 They would make a nice addition to fruit salads, offering something different than the average red grape.
 Witch Finger grapes pair well with mild cheeses and nuts and make a great snack for kids who find both the shape and taste appealing.

-Witch Finger grapes are grown exclusively for commercial distribution at a vineyard near Bakersfield, California.
+Witch Finger grapes are grown exclusively for commercial distribution at only one vineyard in the San Joaquin Valley near Bakersfield, California.
 These finger-shaped grapes were developed through a breeding program with International Fruit Genetics, and were first grown in 2002.
 It took several years of selective breeding to find the perfect crop.
-Currently, there is only one company growing the Witch Fingers grapes.
 They are sold at local farmer’s markets in Southern California and packaged for commercial markets nationwide.

 People have spotted Witch Fingers Grapes using the Specialty Produce app for iPhone and Android.